what is a basic pension

 When can I start receiving the pension from my basic pension contract at the earliest?

-For contracts concluded after 31 December 2011, a payout is possible at the earliest upon reaching the age of 62.
-For older contracts, the limit may be 60 years. [`ü-?`]
+For contracts concluded after 31 December 2011, a payout is possible only from the age of 62.
+For older contracts, the limit may be 60 years. [ü-?]

-What happens to my basic pension when I die?
+What happens to my basic pension if I die?

-Without an additional survivors' protection agreement, the capital usually reverts to the insured community.
-Options like a survivor's pension or guaranteed pension period can provide security for spouses or children. [``]
+Without an additional survivor protection arrangement, the capital usually reverts to the pool of policyholders.
+With options such as a survivor’s pension or a guaranteed annuity period, spouses or children can be covered. [``]

 Can I cancel my basic pension contract?

-Termination with a lump sum payment is not legally possible with the basic pension.
-However, you can make the contract paid-up. [`äü`]
+Cancellation with a lump-sum payment is not legally possible for the basic pension.
+However, you can make the contract paid-up. [äü]

-Do I need to pay tax on payouts from the basic pension?
+Do I have to pay tax on payouts from the basic pension?

 Can I also take out a basic pension as an employee?

 Yes, employees can also take out a basic pension.
-It can be particularly useful as a supplement to the state pension for higher earners, to enhance retirement provision and take advantage of tax benefits. [``]
+It can be particularly useful for higher earners as a supplement to the state pension, to top up retirement provision and make use of tax advantages. [``]

 Subscribe to our newsletter